2 New Jersey pilots killed in a helicopter collision frequented a cafe together near the crash site

-Two men who died after their helicopters collided midair in New Jersey over the weekend both received their pilot licenses later in life and would often have breakfast together at a cafe near the crash site before taking to the skies from the local airport.
+Two men who died after their helicopters collided midair in New Jersey over the weekend both earned their private pilot licenses over a decade ago and would often have breakfast together at a cafe near the crash site before taking to the skies from the local airport.

 Authorities on Monday identified the two New Jersey men as Kenneth Kirsch, 65, and Michael Greenberg, 71.
 Witnesses told police that the two helicopters they were piloting Sunday were flying close together just before they crashed in a farm field near the airport in Hammonton, about 35 miles (56 kilometers) southeast of Philadelphia.